An Overview of Acceptance and Commitment Therapy (ACT) and How It’s Used at This Practice in Mississauga, ON

 • Physical Pain

-Early sessions in ACT are primarily focused on you and your therapist working together to establish what your personal values and goals are.
-From here, therapy sessions are strongly centered around using the 6 core principles of ACT to develop behaviours which are in-tune with your personal values.
+Early ACT sessions are one-on-one, primarily focused on you and your personal therapist working together to establish what your personal values and goals are.
+From here, therapy sessions are strongly centered around using the 6 core principles of ACT to develop behaviours which are in tune with your personal values.

-Sessions typically commence with a review of the behaviours discussed in the previous sessions, in which you will get to provide feedback to your therapist regarding which behaviours you found that aligned with your values and which you found to be counter-productive.
-From here, you and your therapist will work together to develop new behaviours or modify existing ones so that they are better-suited to your needs.
+Sessions typically commence with a review of behaviours discussed in the previous sessions.
+You will get to provide feedback regarding which behaviours you found aligned with your values and which you found to be counter-productive.
+From here, you and your therapist will work together to develop new behaviours or modify existing ones so that they are better suited to your needs.
 Your therapist will also provide you with exercises and homework to help you strengthen mindfulness of your emotions.

 Acceptance and Commitment Therapy Insights